smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 - `BUCKET_NAME` (where the training data is stored)
 - `BUCKET_TRAIN_DATA_PATH` (should be `data/UPLOADED_FILE_NAME.csv`, `data/train_1k.csv` if you did not change the makefile)

-Take a look at the `run_locally` command within our MakeFile, it provides a little shortcut for us to be able to run our `trainer.py` file.
+Take a look at the `run_locally` command within our `MakeFile`, it provides a little shortcut for us to be able to run our `trainer.py` file.
 Now from the terminal we can run:

 ```bash
 make run_locally